ud-k16/school-app-client/README.md

 signup page is yet to be developed two test login credentials are available to access the app for respective user type Both student/teacher has a classId
-A student has view access to both time table and course of the class they are in A Teacher can view,create,edit both time table and course data for the class they are incharge.
+A student has view access to both time table and course of the class they belong A Teacher can view,create,edit both time table and course data for the class they are incharge.
 Both Teacher and Student can chat with Gemini API [Gemini api is integrated]

+# Teacher

+A teacher has a home screen with time table and course card both card contains option to view current published respective data and an option to edit it to publish with updated value

+menu bar from header section for teacher includes gemini ai ==> chat page navigation logout ==> logouts the user

+# Student

+A student is presented with 3 tabs first tab ==> todays time table, second tab ==> courses data third tab ==> gemini AI chat

+menu bar from header section for student includes Schedule ==> display entire time table for week course ==> migrates to courses page gemini ai ==> chat page navigation logout ==> logouts the user

-# server
+## server

 A Nodejs backend server is involved in login,view/edit of timetable and course this server also host gemini api request for client login is not developed entirely, as of now no database is involved Major focus of the App is in TimeTable and Course data

+APIs for timetable/courses update,login

-# Database
+## Database

 RXDB is used for database,
 It is a NoSql DB , with the syntax of MongoDB